peridot-php/peridot-dsl-example/README.md

         });

         /**
-         * Given and When language aren't really tests, so decrement the pass count that reported */
+         * Given and When language aren't really tests, so decrement the pass count thats reported */
         $this->eventEmitter->on('test.passed', function($test) {
             $scope = $test->getScope();